Border Executive Board: History

+Projects

 Future Borders Sprint Project

 In 2021, the Future Borders Sprint project joined New Zealand's aviation sector and government agencies to propose safe and scalable border processes during COVID-19.
-It was led by Auckland International Airport Limited's CEO and the Border Executive Board's Chair.
+It was led by Auckland International Airport Limited's chief executive and the Border Executive Board's chair.

 The New Zealand Traveller Declaration (NZTD)

 Launched on 25 March 2022 to manage COVID-19 health responses, the NZTD faced resource constraints but adapted with over 30 updates until its temporary pause in October 2022.
 Designed as a digital risk management tool, it aimed to swiftly adjust to future border changes, enhancing operational efficiency and sustainability.

 Maritime Border Programme

-The Board identified a gap in the Reconnecting New Zealanders initiative focused on air travel and extended its scope to include the maritime border, collaborating with Maritime NZ and other agencies.
+The Board identified a gap in the Reconnecting New Zealanders initiative focused on air travel and extended its scope to include the maritime border, collaborating with Maritime New Zealand and other agencies.
 Their efforts managed COVID-19 impacts on maritime supply chains, leading to the successful reopening of maritime pathways by July 2022 and the implementation of the adaptable Vessel Management Framework by November 2022.